 Stall Site Info Packs

-Upon payment, and forms accepted, info packs will be sent out in mid-February.
-These show exactly where your stall site is and your nearest recycling station.
+Site Info packs will be emailed out in mid-February to all stallholders who have paid for their bookings and completed their online food forms.
+Site Packs show exactly where your stall site is and your nearest recycling station.
 They have instructions particular to your part of the Festival.
 Included is a copy of our Road Closure and One-way Fair Bypass map marked up to show you the ONLY vehicle ENTRY to the Festival at set-up.

 Stall Set Up